sudotman/BetterUnity/README.md

 public char myButton;
 ```

-The above snippet will create a button named My Button and will call <i>funcToBeCalled</i> function when pressed.
+The above snippet will create a button named My Button and will call <i>`funcToBeCalled`</i> function from inside your script when pressed.
+The public character can be any variable type, I prefer `char` for saving miniscule memory.

 !["1.1 Demo - Inpsector Button"](Demo/2_2_Button.gif)